KIRANROUTH/Python-Basic-Programming/README.md

 # Python-Basic-Programming
-Demonstrates the knowledge on programming skills.
+Demonstrates the knowledge on programming skills in python.